TheDomcio/WonderfulPolishLanguage/README.md

 - Norwegian
   - [LearnNoW - NTNU](https://www.ntnu.edu/learnnow-pl/info/downloads) - An interesting collection of free materials for learning Norwegian.
 You will find here e.g. textbook, vocabulary tables, basic words and much more.
 Also there are available lessons in audio form and text with comparisons - sound differences between languages.
   - [Słownik Polsko-Norweski](https://slowniczek.no) - Polish-Norwegian dictionary with pronunciation (still under construction).
 A [mobile version for Android](https://slowniczek.no) is also available.

+- Polish
+  - [Wonderful Polish Language](https://github.com/TheDomcio/WonderfulPolishLanguage) - This is a surprise.

 ### Free books in paid internet bookstores (Darmowe książki w płatnych księgarniach internetowych)